Enjoyboi/enjoyboi.github.io/essays/ICS 314 AI Journey.md

 For Experience WODs, I often ran into problems setting up tools or understanding what I was supposed to do.
 Instead of spending an hour digging through documentation, I asked ChatGPT questions like “How do I install Prisma for a Next.js project?” and got clean, step-by-step help.
 It saved me a lot of time and confusion.

 In practice WODs, I used AI sometimes when I got stuck.
-FI used ChatGPT when I got stuck during a project setup—especially for configuring environment variables or fixing weird ESLint errors
+I used ChatGPT when I got stuck during a project setup—especially for configuring environment variables or fixing weird ESLint errors

 ### In-Class WODs